IPod Touch: Design and hardware

 The iPod Touch is generally similar to the iPhone models prior to the iPhone 6.
 Compared to a same-generation iPhone, an iPod Touch is thinner, lighter, and less expensive, while lacking some hardware and software features.
 Steve Jobs once referred to the iPod Touch as "training wheels for the iPhone."

 All iPod Touch models lack biometric authentication, 3D Touch, NFC, GPS, an earpiece speaker, and a noise-cancelling microphone.
 Depending on the generation, the iPod Touch may have a smaller or inferior display and camera(s) compared to the iPhone.
 Newer models (fifth, sixth, and seventh generation) lack the ambient light sensor that makes automatic brightness available.
-The first-generation iPod Touch lacks a built-in speaker, and all iPod Touches prior to the fourth generation lack a microphone, a camera, and a flash.
-Starting with the 4th generation iPod Touch, a camera and microphone were added, and starting with the fifth-generation iPod Touch, an LED flash was added.
+The first-generation iPod Touch lacks a built-in speaker, and all iPod Touches prior to the fourth generation lack a microphone, camera, and flash.
+Starting with the 4th generation iPod Touch, a camera and microphone were added, and starting with the fifth-generation iPod Touch, LED flash was added.

-The iPod Touch has no cellular modem, and therefore cannot directly make phone calls on the public switched telephone network.
-However, it can make VoIP calls such as FaceTime, and send iMessages to other iPhones, Macs, iPads, and iPod Touch models with an Apple ID.
+The iPod Touch has no cellular modem, and therefore, cannot directly make phone calls on the public switched telephone network.
+However, it can make VoIP calls such as FaceTime, and send iMessages to other iPhones, Macs, iPads, and iPod Touch models with an Apple Account.
 The fifth-generation iPod Touch and later can forward and receive standard phone calls through a separate iPhone (a feature introduced in iOS 8), with the Wi-Fi Calling feature.
-The two devices must be linked to the same Apple ID, and the iPhone's carrier must support this feature.
+The two devices must be linked to the same Apple Account, and the iPhone's carrier must support this feature.